svenvc/blog/2025-09-01-new-zinc-server-demo.md

-# Upgraded/updated Zinc HTTP Components’ server demo
+# Upgraded/updated Zinc HTTP Components' server demo

-September 1, 2025
+Sept 1, 2025

 Since the summer of 2011, with the release of [Pharo Smalltalk](https://www.pharo.org) version 1.3, [Zinc HTTP Components](https://github.com/svenvc/zinc) has been an essential and critical part of the image.